antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 * `nodeTypes` (optional) - array of names of node types that belong to the layer,
 * `nodeInterfaces` (optional) - array of names of interface types that belong to the layer.

+#### URL class

+URL class provides links with additional information for a given node.
+They are represented in nodes as icons leading to a URL with additional information on node.

+The name of the URL class is specified as key in `urls` entry in metadata.

+The URL class parameters are following:

+* `name` - name of the URL class, appears as hint on hover over the icon,
+* `icon` - path to the icon representing the URL class,
+* `url` - base URL for URL class.
+  The suffixes for URLs are present in [Node](#node) parameters.

 ### Node

 This object specifies a single node.